bmeurant/technical-docs/software-architecture/api-fundamentals/api-performance.md

 A performant API is fast, reliable, and scalable.
 This document serves as a high-level guide to the key architectural concepts, or "pillars," that collectively determine API performance.
 Each pillar is a deep topic on its own, and this page links to the main documents for further detail.

+It is important to note that API performance is one facet of overall system health.
+While this page focuses on the API layer (payloads, network efficiency, caching), many of the underlying factors depend on the efficiency of the entire backend.
+For a comprehensive guide on broader topics like database optimization, code-level logic, and general best practices, see the main **[[system-performance]]** document.

 ```mermaid
 graph TD
     subgraph Core Concepts